New Jersey stops training police dogs to sniff out weed

 Grewal spoke at an Assembly budget hearing after a lawmaker asked how police dogs would be affected if recreational weed becomes legal.

-New Jersey would be the 11th state with recreational weed if a proposal goes forward.
+New Jersey would be the 11th state with recreational marijuana if a proposal goes forward.

-Note: This story has been corrected to say that the Assembly hearing was on Wednesday, not Thursday.